TheGeekOnSkates/breakaway-basic/notes.md

 * As I create/change BASIC commands, keep updating the docs.
 * Add PUT x y character
 * Add COLOR x y color, or maybe COLORS x y fg bg
-* Environment variables like ~
+* Environment variables like ~ (looks like on Linux, the "getenv" function works for this)
 * Arrays
 * FOR
 * Advanced file I/O: OPEN and CLOSE, GET# and INPUT#, PRINT#, CLEAR# etc.
 * __MAYBE__ an auto-run file (kinda like a config file, but not really... think autoexec.bat in DOS :D)
-* Maybe a history like Bash has; not important, but it would be kinda nice.
-* But that would also involve putting text into STDIN (and if I can do that I'd also want an EDIT command like the TI 99 4/A has)

 And by the time I get here, idk what else I could possibley need/want.
 I can write aliases for things like speech (i.e. `ALIAS SAY SYS easpeak `), sound, and things like listing files.
 And if I'm using this with a screen reader, the screen reader will automatically speak stuff as I PRINT it anyway... now 3D sound is a bit tricky, but IMO that's a different project entirely.
 And if I write that program, I can make aliases for that in Breakaway BASIC too :)